 There are around 3,000 castles in Scotland.

 They come in every size and stature, from simple farmhouses to royal residences, each with their own story, and possibly some sinister goings on.
-Some are ruins, others are used for accommodation and some even cater for wedding receptions.
+Some are ruins, others are used for accommodation and some of them even cater for wedding receptions.

-With the struggles, history and pride that surround these castles, you’re guaranteed to find something interesting to see and experience.
-Our castles are steeped in culture and heritage, and with the breathtaking scenery that surrounds them, no visit would be complete without seeing at least one of them.
+With the struggles, history and pride that surround these castles, you’re guaranteed to find something interesting to learn, see, and experience.
+Most of them are steeped in culture and heritage, and with the breathtaking scenery that surrounds them, no visit to Scotland would be complete without seeing at least one of them.

-Almost every castle deserves a mention, but time and space does not afford that luxury, so here I give an overview of some of my personal favourites, and the most renowned.
+Almost all of our castles deserve a mention, but time and space does not afford that luxury, so here I will give an overview of some of my personal favourites, and the most renowned.
 Many of our historic castles provide tours and accommodation.

-I’ve featured some of the castles I’ve visited, and probably the most famous.
+I’ve featured here some of the most famous castles I’ve visited, in no particular order.

-The #1 (paid) visitor attraction in Scotland, and setting for the famous Edinburgh Military Tattoo, dominates the city skyline.
+The #1 (paid) visitor attraction in Scotland, and the setting for the famous Edinburgh Military Tattoo.
+It dominates Edinburgh city skyline.

 My first visit was as a schoolboy, and it was on a school trip.
-The One-O-Clock Gun seemed so big, and I remember the teacher telling us the fascinating story of Greyfriars Bobby.
+The One-O-Clock Gun seemed so big, and I remember the teacher telling us the heart warming story of Greyfriars Bobby.

 Dunnottar is located less than two miles south of Stonehaven, on the north-east coast of Scotland.
 Dunnottar Castle was the home of the Earls Marischal of Scotland, once one of the most powerful families in the land.

-It is a ruined medieval fortress built on a precipitous rocky headland, in one of the most spectacular locations.
-Dunnottar made it to the history books for many reasons, but mainly as a small garrison that held out against Cromwell’s army for eight months.
-Read More About Dunnottar Castle
+Dunnottar is a ruined medieval fortress built on a precipitous rocky headland, in one of the most spectacular locations.
+Dunnottar made it to the history books for many reasons….

-The beautiful Culzean Castle (pronounced kuh-lane) and Country Park, is located near Maybole in Ayrshire, just off the A719.
+The beautiful Culzean Castle (pronounced kuh-lane) and Country Park, located near Maybole in Ayrshire, just off the A719, is a ‘must see’.

-Many of our Castles are shrouded in mystery, and behind the majestic appearance of Glamis Castle, there lies some strange and dark secrets.
+Many of our Castles are shrouded in mystery, and behind the majestic appearance of Glamis Castle, there lies some very strange secrets.

-When you enter the chapel, castle tour guides tell you that there is one seat in the chapel that is always reserved for the “Grey Lady” and on one occasion more than 100 people in the castle swear that they saw her glide past them.
-Another ghost, “The White Lady” affectionately known as the Lady of Glamis, is believed to be Lady Campbell who has haunted Glamis Castle for hundreds of years.
-Read More About Glamis Castle
+When you enter the chapel, castle tour guides tell you that there is one seat in the chapel that is always reserved for the “Grey Lady” and on one occasion more than a hundred people in the castle swear that they saw her glide past them.
+Another ghost, “The White….

 Obviously there are many more castles in Scotland (about three thousand no less), and there are probably many more that deserve a mention here.
-These are the ones I’ve been fortunate enough to visit, and hopefully I can add to this list eventually.
+But these are the ones I’ve been fortunate enough to visit, and hopefully I can add to this list eventually.

-A stay in one of our Scottish Castle Hotels is the ultimate when it comes to treating yourself to something a little bit special, and take some good memories back home.
+A stay in one of our Scottish Castle Hotels is the ultimate luxury.
+Take the plunge, treat yourself to something a little bit special, and take some good memories back home.

 No website about Scotland would be complete without a mention of Scottish castle ghosts, and there are many, from grey ladies to misty shapes and mysterious pipers.